BartLeplae/IncidentTicketAnalysis/README.md

 # IncidentTicketAnalysis
-Analyze the duration of tickets
+Analyze the duration of Incident tickets